-Interest Rate in Czech Republic averaged 4.77 percent from 1995 until 2019, reaching an all time high of 39 percent in June of 1997 and a record low of 0.05 percent in November of 2012.
+Interest Rate in Czech Republic averaged 4.73 percent from 1995 until 2020, reaching an all time high of 39 percent in June of 1997 and a record low of 0.05 percent in November of 2012.
 This page provides the latest reported value for - Czech Republic Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Czech Republic Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020.